MinaProtocol/mina/rfcs/0033-scan-state-hard-fork.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

+Is it practical to download breadcrumbs, seeing how there's been concern about the size of scan states?

 If we do offline proving:

  - How long will it take to produce the needed proofs to finish off the